 Your step by step guide to getting started with Findmypast

-With our collection of over two billion records, we understand that making a start on researching your family history with Findmypast can be a bit daunting.
+With our collection of over two billion records, we understand that making a start on researching your family history with Findmypast can seem a bit daunting.
 So we've put together this quick and easy guide to help you get started.

-First things first; sit down and write everything you already know about your ancestors, making sure you stick to the facts and don’t get carried away with rumours and anecdotes.
+- First things first; sit down and write everything you already know about your ancestors, making sure you stick to the facts and don’t get carried away with rumours and anecdotes.
 This will form the basis of your initial family research.

-Ask your family what they know.
+- Ask your family what they know.
 Every detail can help your research, not matter how trivial.
 Ask older family members, they’re more likely to have encountered some of the people you’re researching, or to have heard stories about them.
 If you’re looking for inspiration, check out our list of 20 questions to ask your relatives.

-Search the attic.
+- Search the attic.
 Check old photographs, letters or documents and other heirlooms for clues to the past

-Start your 14 day free trial with Findmypast.
+- Start your 14 day free trial with Findmypast.
 You’ll have instant, free access to almost 2 billion records including birth, marriage and death records, census records, military records, travel and migration records, millions of newspaper pages and much more.

 Search our record collections

-Our collections of billions of records are sure to contain a wealth of vital information concerning your ancestors.
+- Our collections of billions of records are sure to contain a wealth of vital information concerning your ancestors.
 When searching our records, it’s always best to start with broad search terms, such as a name and a year of birth, and to narrow down from there.

-For information on how to efficiently search the Findmypast record collections, visit our search help section here.
+- For information on how to efficiently search the Findmypast record collections, visit our search help section here.

 Building your family tree

-The best place to store the information that you discover is in a family tree, and we offer the perfect solution.
+- The best place to store the information that you discover is in a family tree, and we offer the perfect solution.
 The Findmypast family tree builder is free, easy to use and jam-packed with features that make it the ideal online repository for your family history.
 It’s also totally secure, so no one will be able to access it unless you want them to.

-• Once you’ve set up your family tree, add all of the information that you have.
+- • Once you’ve set up your family tree, add all of the information that you have.
 Relations, dates of birth, marriages, deaths, any addresses and occupations you’ve sourced from census records.
 If you have any photographs or scans of documents, you can also upload these to create a more vivid account of your family history.